richardcrng/fireactive/website/docs/schema/string.md

 class Dinosaur extends ActiveClass(dinosaurSchema) {}

-const building = new Dinosaur({ species: 4 })
+const dinosaur = new Dinosaur({ species: 4 })
-building.species // => 4
+dinosaur.species // => 4
-building.doors // => 1
+dinosaur.doors // => 1
-building.rooms // => undefined
+dinosaur.rooms // => undefined
-building.chimneys // => 2
+dinosaur.chimneys // => 2

-/* species: required and no default */ building.species = undefined // ActiveClassError: Dinosaur could not accept the value undefined (undefined) at path 'species'.
-The required property 'species' is missing building.species = null // ActiveClassError: Dinosaur could not accept the value null (object) at path 'species'.
+/* species: required and no default */ dinosaur.species = undefined // ActiveClassError: Dinosaur could not accept the value undefined (undefined) at path 'species'.
+The required property 'species' is missing dinosaur.species = null // ActiveClassError: Dinosaur could not accept the value null (object) at path 'species'.
 The property 'species' is of the wrong type

-/* doors: required and has default */ building.doors = undefined
+/* doors: required and has default */ dinosaur.doors = undefined
-building.doors // => false (default kicks in when undefined)
+dinosaur.doors // => false (default kicks in when undefined)
-building.doors = null // ActiveClassError: Dinosaur could not accept the value null (object) at path 'doors'.
+dinosaur.doors = null // ActiveClassError: Dinosaur could not accept the value null (object) at path 'doors'.
 The property 'doors' is of the wrong type

-/* rooms: optional and has no default */ building.rooms = undefined
+/* rooms: optional and has no default */ dinosaur.rooms = undefined
-building.rooms // => undefined (optional, so doesn't throw, and has no default to kick in) building.rooms = null building.rooms // => null (optional, so doesn't throw and can be null)
+dinosaur.rooms // => undefined (optional, so doesn't throw, and has no default to kick in) dinosaur.rooms = null dinosaur.rooms // => null (optional, so doesn't throw and can be null)

-/* chimneys: optional and has default */ building.chimneys = undefined
+/* chimneys: optional and has default */ dinosaur.chimneys = undefined
-building.chimneys // => false (default kicks in when undefined)
+dinosaur.chimneys // => false (default kicks in when undefined)
-building.chimneys = null
+dinosaur.chimneys = null
-building.chimneys // => null (optional, so doesn't throw and can be null)
+dinosaur.chimneys // => null (optional, so doesn't throw and can be null)
 ```

 </TabItem>